NitorCreations/nameless-deploy-tools/docs/commands.md

 given as an argument.
 Group and stream aare created if they do not exist.

 positional arguments:
   file                  File to follow

 options:
-  -h, --help           show this help message and exit -g, --group GROUP    Log group to log to.
-Defaults to the stack name that
+  -h, --help            show this help message and exit -g GROUP, --group GROUP
-                       created the instance if not given and instance is created with a CloudFormation stack -s, --stream STREAM  The log stream name to log to.
+                        Log group to log to.
+Defaults to the stack name that created the instance if not given and instance is created with a CloudFormation stack -s STREAM, --stream STREAM
+                        The log stream name to log to.
 The instance id and filename if not given
 ```

 ## `[ndt ]ec2-associate-eip`